-Trial for former Mashpee Wampanoag chairman Cedric Cromwell set for April
+Trial for former Mashpee Wampanoag Chairman Cedric Cromwell set for April

 A trial date has been set for Cedric Cromwell, the former Mashpee Wampanoag Tribe chairman who was indicted on charges of bribery, extortion and filing false tax returns.

-The trial begins at 9 a.m.
-April 19. in U.S. District Court in Boston, and will be presided over by Judge Douglas P. Woodlock.
+The trial is scheduled to begin April 19 in U.S. District Court in Boston, and will be presided over by Judge Douglas P. Woodlock.

 Trial dates in the case had been postponed due to pandemic-related complications.